Bridging

 Merkle trees are a data storage structure that allows a lot of data to be fingerprinted with a single hash, called the merkle root.
 The way that they are structured enables one to verify that some value exists within this large data structure, without actually needing to have access to the entire merkle tree.
 To do this, the verifier would need:

-• A list of intermediate sibling hashes, these are the hashes that enable the verifier to re-calculate the merkle root
+- A list of intermediate sibling hashes (sometimes called paths or proofs), these are the hashes that enable the verifier to re-calculate the merkle root

 A verifier will take the value (a leaf in the merkle tree) and the sibling hashes to re-calculate the merkle root.
 If the calculated merkle root matches the one that is stored in the destination chain’s list of block hashes (the block hashes of the source chain), then we have proved that the message was sent on the source chain, assuming the source chain block hashes stored on the destination chain were correct.